 When it comes to combating the ongoing opioid crisis that continues to claim thousands of lives every year in the U.S., it’s of the utmost importance to understand effective and available treatment methods for opioid addiction—including methadone treatment.

 One of the most well-known, but often misunderstood treatment options is methadone.
-The FDA-approved and highly-regulated methadone, which is distributed at outpatient methadone clinics and methadone treatment centers, manages withdrawal symptoms and side effects of opioid withdrawal and can help aid in the overall recovery process.
+The FDA-approved and highly regulated methadone, which is distributed at outpatient methadone clinics and methadone treatment centers, manages withdrawal symptoms and side effects of opioid withdrawal and can help aid in the overall recovery process.

 What is methadone?